Well, yes and no.

 Rhodia paper is hugely popular in the lettering community, and for good reason.
 The smooth paper is great for brush pens.
 Rhodia also offers their signature pads with blank paper, lined paper, gridded paper, or dotted paper.
 I prefer the dot version for practicing and the blank pad for pieces I intend to share.
 You can also choose from a range of paper size based on your personal preference.

 Using the right paper will make or break how long your brush pens last.
-If you don’t want to spend the money to constantly replace your pens, be sure you’re investing in
+If you don’t want to spend the money to constantly replace your pens, be sure you’re investing in smooth paper from the very start!

 We expect our brush pens to create clean, perfect lines day after day, but keeping them in the condition to do so means we can’t subject their precious nibs to rough paper.
 Treat your brush pens like the special friend they are, and make sure they have the paper they need to last as long as possible!